Image by Marta Parszeniew

 Over the last couple of decades, Britain has launched investigation after investigation into cases of child abuse.
 We're investigating sex abuse in the church, we're investigating sex abuse in Muslim communities, we're investigating it in the entertainment industry, in social services, in homes for the young, in homes for the old, in hospitals, in the entertainment and music industries, in the charity sector, in aviation, in schools, in parliament and in countless other walks of life.

 Every time these cases come to light, people try to pin the blame on one group.
-It's convenient, of course, because it stops us from having to face a much more horrific truth - that there was nothing that special or unusual about Rotherham, and that child abuse is happening everywhere, all the time.
+It's convenient, because it stops us from having to face a much more horrific truth-that there was nothing that special or unusual about Rotherham, and that child abuse is happening everywhere, all the time.

 An Englishman's home is his castle, and many of those castles are ruled by tyrants.
 Not harassed parents losing control, but brutal bullies and torturers who inflict pain on children again and again and again over the course of many years, acting with complete impunity.
 Most will never be caught, and, worst of all, the damage they cause will never be undone.